Musicals101.com

 - as quoted in Woll's Black Musical Theatre

-Bandanna Land (1908 - 89) was Williams and Walker's longest running Broadway production, but illness forced Walker into retirement before the closing night.
+Bandanna Land (1908 - 89 performances) was Williams and Walker's longest running Broadway production, but illness forced Walker into retirement before the closing night.
 When Williams went on to solo stardom in the Ziegfeld Follies, the black musical lost its primary proponent and the newborn form went into a quick decline.
 More than a decade would pass before black musicals found new life, thanks in part to the rise of the Jazz Age.
-(More on that in an upcoming chapter.)
+(More on black musicals in an upcoming chapter.)

-Some key elements were now in place – Cohan's American flair, Herbert's stylistic versatility, Lehar's call to romance, Ziegfeld's sense of style, and the ragtime jaunt of the cakewalk.
-When a composer appeared who could bring the best of all these together, the American musical moved to a new creative level.
-For more on Jerome Kern and the changes he inspired, go on to . . .
+Some key elements were now in place -- Cohan's patriotic flair, Herbert's stylistic versatility, Lehar's call to romance, Ziegfeld's sense of high style, and the ragtime jaunt of the African American cakewalk.
+When a composer appeared who's work could bring the best of all these together, the American musical moved to a new creative level.
+For more on Jerome Kern and the changes he inspired . . .

 Next: 1910-1920